Overtime Pay

 Non-exempt Employees

-Those who are protected under the FLSA include non-management, blue-collar employees as well as “white collar” employees who are hourly or salaried but earn less than $455* per week (Update: $684/week as of 1/1/2020) who work for the following types of companies or organizations:
+Those who are protected under the FLSA include non-management, blue-collar employees as well as “white collar” employees who are hourly or salaried but earn less than $684* per week (**this salary threshold was due to increase to $844 per week as of July 1, 2024, but see below for an update on these changes) who work for the following types of companies or organizations:

 1. Engaged in interstate commerce